Njmondoa/Household-Expense-Analysis-With-Microsoft-Excel/README.md

 ### Objective 🕮

-In this project, I Prepare, cleaned, Analyzed and Visualized Household Expenses to Identify how much money is spent on daily activities and feeding using microsoft excel.
+In this project, I Prepared, cleaned, Analyzed and Visualized Household Expenses to Identify how much money is spent on daily activities and feeding using microsoft excel.

 I will answer: